-It is important to understand the stability of materials in use and if unclear, consult the Sigma-Aldrich Technical Support and Product Safety Center & MSDS Search.
+It is important to understand the stability of materials in use and if unclear, consult us for Technical Support and Product Safety Center & SDS Search.
 Below is a basic summary of the stabilizer systems available for the four most popular unstable solvents.

 Organic peroxides are formed in ethers via a mechanism catalyzed by heat, light and oxygen.
 In addition to potentially interfering with a given method due to their high reactivity, ether peroxides are highly unstable and represent a potential explosion hazard at concentrations above 100ppm.
 Lower levels of these peroxides may also present a safety hazard during heating and / or evaporative concentration.

 A common stabilizer system for ethyl ether is butylated hydroxytoluene (BHT), which is typically added to ethyl ether at low ppm concentrations.
 This compound scavenges the free radical species responsible for peroxide formation and is a very effective suppressor of peroxide formation.
 BHT is incompatible with methods requiring high optical purity due to strong UV absorbance resulting from the aromatic functionality of this molecule.

 Ethanol is another common stabilizer, which is added at much higher concentrations (1-2%) than BHT.
 Due to this relatively high stabilizer concentration, the presence of ethanol significantly increases material polarity and may affect certain applications.
 We offers ethyl ether with BHT, ethanol and BHT / ethanol stabilizer systems.